jcreedcmu/workbench-doc/workbench-doc.md

 ## Collaboration

-The workbench should support integration with version control.
+The workbench should support at least minimal integration with version control.
+It is a non-goal to support, say, the entire git feature set, but it should be possible to save the state of a project as a checkpoint, and to restore the state of a project to a previously existing checkpoint.

 The workbench should support multiple users being able to make changes to the same Lean project, including near-real-time editing of the same